 Note: perform these steps with the machine unplugged

 Check tumbler condition.
 Ensure wires are not kinked or frayed.
-Ensure rings and end caps are flush and sealed.
-Ensure tumbler has been stored properly before use (i.e. that is has been stored in a plastic bag with water).
+Ensure rings and end caps are flush and sealed, and that the rings are properly hydrated.

 Check trim tote gasket condition.
 Ensure gasket is not damaged and is securely attached to trim tote all the way around the rim.